kevoreilly/CAPEv2/docs/book/src/usage/dist.rst

 Proposed setup
 ==============

-The following description depicts a Distributed Cuckoo setup with two Cuckoo machines, **master** and **worker**.
-In this setup the first machine, master, also hosts the Distributed Cuckoo REST API.
+The following description depicts a Distributed CAPE setup with two CAPE machines, **master** and **worker**.
+In this setup the first machine, master, also hosts the Distributed CAPE REST API.

 Configuration settings
 ----------------------